Oil and gas regulation in Turkey: overview

 Ministry of Energy and Natural Resources (MENR) (Enerji ve Tabii Kaynaklar Bakanlığı) (ETKB)

 Main responsibilities.
 The MENR is responsible for preparing and implementing energy policies, plans and programmes in co-ordination with affiliated governmental institutions.

 General Directorate of Petroleum Affairs (GDPA) (Petrol İşleri Genel Müdürlüğü) (PİGM)

+Main responsibilities.
 GDPA, affiliated with MENR, is responsible for regulating upstream oil and gas activities.

 Energy Market Regulatory Authority (EMRA) (Enerji Piyasası Düzenleme Kurumu) (EPDK)

 Address. İşçi Blokları Mahallesi Muhsin Yazıcıoğlu Caddesi, (Eski 1483 Cd) No. 51/C 06530,